-The following are the proposed flight path designs for Runway 30 and Runway 12 that affect the Kellevie area.
+The following are the proposed flight path designs for Runway 30 and Runway 12 that affect the Murdunna area.
 It is important to note that there will be times when aircraft will fly paths that are different to the proposed flight paths due to operational reasons.

-Runway 30 (Figures 1 and 3)
+Runway 30 (Figure 1 and 3)

-When Runway 30 is used for arrivals, there will be three possible flight paths:
+When Runway 30 is used for arrivals, there will be two possible flight paths:

-- The northern flight path used for jet aircraft arriving from locations such as Sydney and Brisbane, flying a Smart Tracking approach. - The western flight path used by light aircraft flying from locations such as Launceston and St Helens. - The RNAV western flight path used by jet aircraft flying from locations such as Melbourne.
+- The northern flight path used for jet aircraft arriving from locations such as Sydney and Brisbane, flying the RNAV approach. - The western flight path used by jet aircraft and light aircraft arriving from northern locations such as Launceston and Melbourne.

-There will be a reduction of the total number of arriving flights on these flight paths, down from approximately 37 to a combined total of approximately 21 per day.
+There will be a reduction of the total number of arriving flights on these flight paths, down from approximately 38 to a combined total of approximately 21 per day due to some jet aircraft using the new Smart Tracking arrival.

-Runway 12 (Figures 2 and 4)
+Runway 12 (Figure 2 and 4)

-When Runway 12 is used for departures, the flight path will move 2.5 km closer to Kellevie.
+When Runway 12 is used for departures, the flight path for jet aircraft will move 1km closer, to be 13 km from Murdunna.